dr3amy3gg/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10 write function that adds two integers and returns the result
 11 write a function that prints all natural numbers from n to 98, followed by a new line; prototype: void print_to_98(int n); numbers must be separated by comma and space; printed in order; the first printed number should be number passed to function; last number should be 98; can use standard library
 12 write a timetable that prints the n timetable, starting with 0; void print_times_table(int n); if n < 0 or > 15 don't print anything
+13 if we list natural numbers below 10 that are multiples of 3 and 5, we get 3, 5, 6, 9.
+The sum of these multiples is 23. write a program that computes and prints the sum of all the multiples of 3 and 5 below 1024(excluded), followed by a new line; can use stdio